bwunder/anonym/README.md

     -  Node.js - v.
 8.10.0+
     -  OpenSSL - v.1.1.1+
     -  IDE (e.g., atom, bluefish, code, sublime, etc.) - file path as argument
-    -  text editor (e.g., vi, emacs, nano (aka pico), kwrite, etc.) - buffer text as argument
+    -  text editor (e.g., vi, Emacs, nano (aka pico), kwrite, etc.) - buffer text as argument
-    -  browser - SQLPad, if used, needs a browser with the V8 javascript engine Choosing a Linux distro for the host is out of our scope.
+    -  browser - SQLPad, if used, needs a browser with the V8 JavaScript engine Choosing a Linux distro for the host is out of our scope.
 Suffice it to say, the "official" SQL Server image is currently composed upon an "official" Ubuntu image.
 Linux.org offers ["the 25 most popular"](https://www.linux.org/pages/download/) distro's - all I can guarantee is the over half the links on the linux.org page will work.
 One finds many differing opinions on the Internet about which distro is best to use with containers, but the proofs are thin and can be biased, often nothing more than advertisements.
 Regardless which host distro is chosen, prerequisites are best installed through the command-line package manager recommended by the distro's maker.
-If a prerequisite above did not come with the host linux instance, it will invariably be available from one of that package managers configured repoitories.
+If a prerequisite above did not come with the host linux instance, it will invariably be available from one of that package managers configured repositories.

 Choosing an IDE and an editor are also beyond scope.
 It is anticipated that the IDE already in use will work just fine.
 All the CLI does with the IDE is asynchronously launch it with a file path argument.
-The editor can be used to do this as well, but won't be as pleasant of an experience as reviewing or working with javascript, JSON, HTML or TSQL as it is in one of todays better open source IDEs that work with Linux.
+The editor can be used to do this as well, but won't be as pleasant of an experience as reviewing or working with JavaScript, JSON, HTML or T-SQL as it is a modern open source IDE that runs on Linux.

-As to the editor, a Linux distro that ships without vi and does not also includes one or more other text editors is a hard to find.
-I personally prefer EMACs ove vi.
-EMACs will surely be in the package manager's repository, however it is rarely installed by default.
+As to the editor, a Linux distro that ships without vi and does not also includes one or more other text editors is hard to find.
+I personally prefer Emacs over vi.
+Emacs will surely be in the package manager's repository, however it is usually not installed by default.
 The base requirement for full CLI functionality is that the editor accept text from stdin (buffered data) as the first positional argument and the IDE must accept a file path as the first positional arg.
-Thus the need to specify both an editor and an IDE in the './config/config.json' file.
+Thus, the preferred option is to specify both an editor and an IDE in the './config/config.json' file.

 Matters not to the CLI which browser is used.
-However, SQLPad will only work with the V8 javascript engine.
+However, SQLPad will only work with the V8 JavaScript engine.
 This limits the choices to browser based on the open source Chromium project (e.g., Blisk, Brave, Chrome, Opera, Vivaldi, etc.) if you plan to use the private SQLPad.

 ## Install
 At the bash terminal prompt: